 When do you notify people about interviews?

 The deadlines for our applications are set by the VBA Guidelines.
-In 2018, applications for the 2018/2019 articling positions are due on June 29 and interviews can be booked on July 13; interview week starts August 13.
-For 2019 summer positions, applications are due September 5 and interviews can be booked on October 2.
+For 2021 summer positions, applications are due September 1 and interviews can be booked on October 7.
 Interview week starts October 25.
 Incidentally, we always let people know whether they do or do not have an interview, so either way you will hear from us.
-Those students to whom we offer interviews are contacted by telephone; those students who are not offered an interview should receive a letter.
+Those students to whom we offer interviews are contacted by telephone; those students who are not offered an interview should receive an email.

 Do you tell students whom they will be interviewing with?
 What are your thoughts on researching your interviewer?

 If you will be interviewing with Alexander Holburn, you will receive a telephone call to book a time for an interview.
-Once the interview is booked, you will receive a letter a few days later, confirming the time of the interview and whom you will be interviewing with.
+Once the interview is booked, you will receive an email a few days later, confirming the time of the interview and whom you will be interviewing with.
 Generally, we line up all of our candidates with two lawyers from our firm.
 If you have expressed an interest in a certain area of the law, we try to match you with at least one lawyer who practises in that area.

 Please note, however, that our schedule can sometimes change between the date the email is sent and the date of the interview.
 Sometimes the lawyer that you are set to interview with is unavailable on the date of the interview and substitutions will be made.
 We apologize in advance if this happens to you.

 Bearing that in mind, you may wish to review the web biography of the lawyers that you will be interviewing with, simply to give you some familiarity with who you will be talking to.
 However, we do not have any expectations that you will know about us personally when you come to the interview.
 We are happy to answer questions about what we do and our history/experience with Alexander Holburn.
 Do not feel as if you need to study our background or practice.